 Marc has represented clients in a variety of areas, including state and city agencies, energy, aviation, real estate and entertainment.
 He has been involved in out-of-court acquisitions, and the purchase and sale of assets in chapter proceedings, including those resulting from plans of reorganization.

-Marc is also actively involved with the Miracle Mile Civic Coalition.
-Marc is Chairman of the First-In Fire Foundation and has been named an Honorary Fire Chief by the Los Angeles Fire Department.
+Marc is actively involved with the Miracle Mile Civic Coalition and serves as the Chairman of the Model Adopt-A-Fire Station Program for the Los Angeles Fire Department.
+Marc is Chairman of the First-In Fire Foundation and has been named an Honorary Fire Chief by the LAFD.
+Marc is also a Major in the California State Military Reserve, JAG Corps, and serves as Deputy Counsel — Cyber Defense for the California Military Department.